Skip to content

 The cleanest workflow is to apply a rest adjustment after the spread and total are projected from the talent and pace inputs, not before.
 That keeps the rest signal independent and prevents double-counting.
 Build a small lookup of rest deltas — 0 for normal, -1.5 for second-night home-home, -2.5 for second-night away-away with travel — and apply it as the last layer.

-For in-season rest-adjusted picks and the daily schedule edge view, see the NBA picks board and the model leaderboards for which models weight rest most heavily.
+For in-season rest-adjusted picks and the daily schedule edge view, see the Gridiron board, browse community rest-aware models on the Marketplace, and check the leaderboards for which models weight rest most heavily.

 Live betting on second-night teams